BhavsarNeha/IRIS-Flower-Classification/README.md

-I am using iris.csv dataset for the classification.
+I am using iris.csv dataset for the classification.🙌

 The algorithm is implemented from scratch without using scikit-learn.